-We took some more photos afterwards, parted ways with the photographer to grab a pub lunch with our friends and wedding cupcakes for dessert and then checked into the hotel.
-We had a brief lie-down in the hotel (I took the liberty to iron my dress and repaint my toenails, haha) and then we went back out for one more photo session.
+We took some more photos afterward, parted ways with the photographer to grab a pub lunch with our friends and wedding cupcakes for dessert, and then checked into the hotel.
+We had a brief lie-down in the hotel (I took the liberty to iron my dress and repaint my toenails then, haha) and then we went back out for one more photo session.

 Gibraltar was the perfect place for us to not only get our marriage paperwork checked off the list but it was also our perfect place.

 It described our relationship and the way we complement each other perfectly.

-We love weird, quirky places with funny literal translations, the beach, mixing Spanish and English in conversation (which interestingly enough is called llanito in Gib) and the opportunity to explore somewhere new.
+We love weird, quirky places with funny literal translations, the beach, mixing Spanish and English in conversation (which interestingly enough is called Llanito/Yanito in Gib), and the opportunity to explore somewhere new.